-Examine state and common core standards, as well as lesson plans associated with student content creation.
-Discern the standards for your school district, and evaluate lesson ideas that may be appropriate for use with your students.
+In this lesson you will closely examine state and common core standards and lesson plans associated with student content creation.
+You will discern the standards for your school district and evaluate lesson ideas that may be appropriate for use with your students.

 What does it look like?

-Study examples of student-created content to help get your wheels turning on what you can do with your students.
-Your goal for this lesson is to begin assessing various types of student-created content and think about how you might use SCC in your classroom.
+In this lesson you will study examples of student created content to help get your wheels turning on what you can do with your students.
+Your goal for this lesson is to begin assessing various types of student created content and think about how you might use it in your classroom.